IBMStreams/streamsx.objectstorage/_docs/01_01-user_overview.md

 {%include editme %}

 The ObjectStorage toolkit contains three operators, the *ObjectStorageScan*, *ObjectStorageSource* and the *ObjectStorageSink*.
+In addition, the toolkit contains set of native functions for the bucket and object management in COS (Cloud Object Storage).

 Read more about how to use these operators in the [SPL documentaion](/streamsx.objectstorage/doc/spldoc/html/index.html).